tomaszwiezik/restest/README.md

 * `Asser` - optional, assertions

 Http client creation options:
+* `acceptSelfSignedCertificate` - set to `true` to accept self-signed certificate; not recommended in production environment
 * `baseUrl` - if provided, then relative URLs can be used in requests
 * `defaultContentType` - if provided then it is used as a `Content-Type` header in each request, unless specified otherwise in the request